-Social Security benefits replace a portion of your lifetime earnings when you retire, develop a qualifying disability or go to your spouse, children or survivors after you die.
+Social Security benefits replace a portion of your lifetime earnings when you retire or develop a qualifying disability.
+Sometimes, they go to your spouse, children or survivors after you die.
 Unlike Social Security benefits, the Social Security Administration distinguishes that Supplemental Security Income (SSI) is not based on your work earnings or a family member’s work.

 Many people who are eligible for SSI may also be eligible for Social Security benefits, as both share the same application.
 However, SSI is a needs-based program for those with limited income and resources and is financed by the general funds of the U.S. Treasury — personal income taxes, corporate and other taxes.
 Social Security taxes do not fund the SSI program.